// Seron Security

 The scope of the cyber security threat can be staggering.
 A good analogy is the story of the little Dutch boy who put his finger in a leaking dike, a small effort that helped prevent a huge disaster.
 What would have happened if the little boy had not acted?
 Even worse, what if there had been many more holes—ones no one realized were even there?
 The results could have been disastrous.

 That’s the situation facing many, if not most, organizations of all types, .
 In my company’s information technology security reviews for organizations, no matter what type of entity they are or what industry they are in, a first-time check of their IT defenses usually reveals several security issues that need to be addressed.
+Cyber security is a daunting challenge—one without a foolproof solution.
+The good news is that you can help your organization take steps to bolster its defenses.
+In the end, your organization can’t eliminate the threat of cyber attacks, but a mix of education, controls, and testing can significantly reduce the risk.

 NOTE ON PASSWORDS